 Don't be overwhelmed by the list of ingredients in this vegan massaman curry recipe.
 If you have a good amount of spices in your cupboard, you'll be in good shape!

 Let me share more about why massaman curry is so special and how you can make it in the comfort of your own home!

 What is Massaman Curry?

-In short, Massaman curry is a milk Thai curry.
+In short, Massaman curry is a curry from southern Thailand.